 What do they taste like?

-These lunchbox peppers taste fruity, peppery and with a mild sweetness and has a crunchy texture.
-These have similar taste and flavor profile of bell peppers.
+These lunchbox peppers taste fruity and peppery with a mild sweetness and crunchy texture.
+These have a similar taste and flavor profile to bell peppers.

-When we have a bite, we first notice the fruity flavor and the sweetness that spreads throughout the palate.
-And then the peppery flavor follows and lasts for a while.
+When we bite, we first notice the fruity flavor and the sweetness that spreads throughout the palate.
+And then, the peppery flavor follows and lasts for a while.

 What is the Scoville heat score?

-And this property of mini sweet peppers makes to measure zero in the Scoville scale(for your reference, Scoville scale units are the popular way of measuring the heat in any pepper).
+And this property of mini sweet peppers makes it to measure zero on the Scoville scale(for your reference, Scoville scale units are the popular way of measuring the heat in any pepper).

 What’s the unique characteristics of lunchbox peppers?